stephendickens1/ruby-foundations/chapter3/challenges/README.md

 ## Submitting Your Work

-1. Zip up all your code
-2. Use this form to submit your code and screen recording
+Use [this form](https://airtable.com/shr6mk28x0fy3OrxN?prefill_Item=rubyf_ch3) to submit your code and screen recording

 ## What Next?